MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 #### 3. Hacker selection

 Selection on who is actually going to make the thing is done slightly differently.
 Each hacker selects three ideas they would like to spend their hackathon on.
-They interview at their top project - those already in the ideation team get to choose if they want that hacker in the team or not.
-If they get picked, they then are involved in selecting the remainder of the team.
-If not they move to their second selected project and repeat the process.
-If they don't get selected for anything, they can choose to do their own thing on the day or just do normal work.
+They interview at their top project - those already in that team get to interview the applicant and choose if they want that person or not.

+- If they get picked, they then are involved in selecting the remainder of the team.
+- If not they move to their second selected project and repeat the process.
+- If they don't get selected for anything, they can choose to do their own thing on the day or just do normal work.

 #### 3. The actual hackathon